jcampbell18/jcampbell18.github.io/README.md

 - incorporate animation with CSS3 and Javascript for header
     - moving background
     - moving shapes or icons
-- update links from portfolio section to github repositories
-    - requires restructing of github repositories
-- update image to Ruby on Rails project
+- update image to Ruby on Rails project on project completion

 ## Project Links